kinpro1024/ErgoWarrior/README.md

 In short, ergonomic designs are not just about comfort, they improve performance and intend to protect your hands over the long term.

+### Hardware

+Raspberry Pi Pico is the main platform for ErgoWarrior.
+Cherry MX Low Profile switches are the switches used throughtout all forseen generations of Ergowarrior.

 ### Firmware

 Firmware used for ErgoWarrior is a tweaked build of [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE).